alexobviously/secretary/README.md

 Secretary is a tool for keeping your futures in check.
 It's useful for managing queues of asynchronous tasks, where not all tasks should be executed simultaneously, or where some tasks might fail.

 ## Features
-- Reliable task queue
+- Reliable task queue.
-- Result validation
+- Result validation.
-- Retry handling: limits, policies, conditions
+- Retry handling: limits, policies, conditions.
-- Type constraints for keys and results
+- Type constraints for keys and results.
-- Event stream, and convenience methods for splitting it into result and error streams
+- Event stream, and convenience methods for splitting it into result and error streams.
-- Concurrent tasks
+- Concurrent tasks.
-- Recurring tasks
+- Recurring tasks.
+- Easy linking of two or more Secretaries together, so tasks finishing on one can trigger tasks on another.

 ## Upcoming Features
 - Scheduled tasks (i.e. set a datetime for execution).